FranckLab/SerialTrack/README.md

 # SerialTrack MATLAB code package

-### ScalE and Rotation Invariant Augmented Lagrangian Particle Tracking
+### SerialTrack: ScalE and Rotation Invariant Augmented Lagrangian Particle Tracking

 This repositry contains the Matlab m-files to run our SerialTrack particle tracking algorithm.
 This code package includes both 2D and 3D particle trackings to track their full-field 2D and 3D displacement fields, respectively.
 More details can be found in our SerialTrack paper (***Link to be updated***).